blnknlights/blnknlights.github.io/docs/source/htb/machines/easy/facts/facts.md

 ## CVE-2024-46987 Arbitrary File Read

-It's time to reassess the situation.
+It's time to re-assess the situation.
 An arbitrary file read would be nice, if I could just get /etc/passwd and know what users are on the box I would surely be able to log-in.
 And I'm pretty sure I saw some kind of arbitrary file read for camaleon while googling around for CVEs.

-I eventually found here in the [github advisory](https://github.com/advisories/GHSA-cp65-5m9r-vc2c) that and authenticated user can simply navigated to `download_private_file` and do path traversal in the `file` param.
+I eventually found here in the [github advisory](https://github.com/advisories/GHSA-cp65-5m9r-vc2c) that an authenticated user can simply navigate to `download_private_file` and do path traversal in the `file` param.
 I'm pretty sure I saw that before, I guess I just skipped it because the advisory says `Affected versions < 2.8.1` also maybe I wasn't an authenticated user yet when I checked.
 Later I also found that I just had to to hit show more in the [vulners article](https://vulners.com/githubexploit/5BEA2FBA-F991-5925-A9FC-6F664099897B) to get a helper script...
 I guess I really need to spend more than 3 sec per pages sometimes.

 But we don't really need a script like...
 ```bash